 Room N158 | Mostly seniors, but all adults welcome

-Class Setup: Up to 30 people weekly with a semi-circle lecture style with sound system to facilitate those hard of hearing.
+Class Setup: About 30 people weekly with a semi-circle lecture style with sound system to facilitate those hard of hearing.

 Currently Studying: The 13 Apostles